kcoulsy/saas-starter/README.md

 This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.

+## Node Version

+This project uses node `16.18.1` and npm `8.19.2`.
+It is recommended to use nvm to set your environment to these specific versions.

 ## Why are there `.js` files in here?

 As per [T3-Axiom #3](https://github.com/t3-oss/create-t3-app/tree/next#3-typesafety-isnt-optional), we take typesafety as a first class citizen.
 Unfortunately, not all frameworks and plugins support TypeScript which means some of the configuration files have to be `.js` files.